autonity/docs.autonity.org/content/docs/concepts/protocol-assets/newton/_index.md

 Newton is unbonded by the staker in an unbonding operation.
 Unbonded tokens are subject to an unbonding delay, at the end of which it is redeemed and the staked Newton tokens are transferred back to the owner's account.

-As Newton is bonded and redeemed a corresponding equivalent amount of [Liquid Newton](/concepts/protocol-assets/liquid-newton/) is minted and burned to the staker's account per Autonity's [liquid staking](/concepts/staking/#liquid-staking) model.
+As Newton is bonded and redeemed a corresponding equivalent amount of [Liquid Newton](/concepts/protocol-assets/liquid-newton/) is minted and burned to the staker's account for [delegated](/glossary/#delegated) stake per Autonity's [liquid staking](/concepts/staking/#liquid-staking) model.